Refrigerated van buyer’s guide: the main key factors to consider

 Here are some of the main things you’ll want to think about when looking at a refrigerated van:

-- What sort of payload will you need?
+- What sort of payload will I need?

-- How long the doors will be open for.
+- How long will my refrigerated doors be open for?

 So without further ado, let’s take a quick look at each one.

 When talking about refrigerated vans, it’s not hard to see why this is one of the first questions you should be asking.
 We prominently display this information on all of our product pages, so you can see it at a glance.
 Obviously, it will often depend on the van’s contents – which leads us right onto…

 Closely related to the temperature you’ll require, this is again one of the foremost considerations you’ll need to have in mind when picking out your refrigerated van.
 We don’t set any of our individual vans to suit any particular market sector, so if you run a flower business, for example, there can be any number of vehicles amongst our stock that could suit your company.

 This is a major focus of ours here at CoolKit, and it’s just one of the ways we stay on top of the industry.
 We’re constantly working towards improving the payload capability of our refrigerated vans, improving their economy by maximising the load you can carry in a single journey.

 How many drops will you be making? (and) how long will the doors be open for?